mvolkmann/MyUnixEnv/notes/strapi-notes.md

 It allows specifying a field name each content type and the relationship between them which can be one-to-one, one-to-many, many-to-one, and many-to-many.
+When you retrieve a content object that contains a "Relation" field, it will contain all the objects in the relationship.
+For example, if there is a relationship between
+People and Addresses and an address object is retrieved, it will contain all the people objects that live there.

 To create a content object of a given content type, click the content type in the left nav,